The Richmond Children’s Arts Festival takes place at the Richmond Cultural Centre every year on Family Day which in 2021 is on Monday, February 15th.

 The festival is a popular event and suitable for children up to around 12 years of age.
 Most kids though are younger.

-To get into the festival, general admission is $5.
-However, if you have a receipt from a store at Lansdowne Centre, you get in for free.
+To get into the festival, general admission is usually $5 (but free in 2021).
+However, most years at least, if you have a receipt from a store at Lansdowne Centre, you get in for free.
 You also get to skip the line and go to the Lansdowne Centre Express Lane for entry.
 Kids under the age of 3 are also free (even without a mall store receipt).

 Creativity Classes are extra.
 See below for details.